Syro-Malabar Eparchy of Chicago

 The Eparchy of St. Thomas Syro-Malabar Catholic of Chicago, also known as the St. Thomas Syro-Malabar Diocese of Chicago, is a Syro-Malabar Catholic Church ecclesiastical territory or eparchy of the Catholic Church in the United States.
 Its episcopal seat is the Mar Thoma Sleeha Cathedral in the episcopal see of Chicago.

-The Most Reverend Mar Joy Alappatt is the current bishop of the Eparchy, having served since October 2022.
-Mar Jacob Angadiath served as the Eparchy's first bishop from its establishment in 2001 until his retirement in July 2022.
-The Eparchy is not part of any ecclesiastical province, but is immediately subject to the Holy See and depends on the Dicastery for the Oriental Churches.
+Joy Alappatt became the bishop in October 2022.
+Jacob Angadiath was the bishop from its establishment in 2001 until his retirement in July 2022.
+The Eparchy is not part of any ecclesiastical province, and is immediately subject to the Holy See and depends on the Dicastery for the Oriental Churches.

 The eparchy was erected by Pope John Paul II on 13 March 2001.
 It is one of the four eparchies of the Syro-Malabar Church outside India.
 In fact the Chicago Eparchy is the first ecclesiastical territory of the Syro-Malabar Church outside India.
 It has jurisdiction over all Syro-Malabar Catholics in the United States, including Knanaya Catholics in the US.

 History

-Under the Latin Dioceses

-Syro-Malabar Catholics began to migrate en masse to the United States in the 1950s.
-Their number increased in the following decades.
-Since the Syro-Malabar Church had no ecclesiastical jurisdiction in the United States, the Syro-Malabar migrants became members of the local Latin Church parishes.

-The Syro-Malabar Catholics in the United States wished to have liturgical services in their own rite.
-They organized in the major cities as Catholic lay associations and organized Holy Qurbana and retreats with bi-ritual Syro-Malabar priests (serving at Latin parishes) who were locally available.
-The local Latin dioceses supported them by establishing Syro-Malabar missions under their dioceses.

-Studies on the Syro-Malabar faithful

-Because the number of Syro-Malabar faithful settling outside Kerala and India increased, Pope John Paul II appointed Antony Padiyara on 8 September 1978 as Apostolic Visitor to study the pastoral needs of the Syro-Malabar faithful living outside the proper territory of the Syro-Malabar Church.

-Bishop of Rajkot Gregory Karotemprel, the chair of the Commission for the pastoral care for the migrants and apostolic visitator to USA and Canada, made an extensive study of the pastoral concerns of the Syro-Malabar immigrants in the United States and Canada by visiting the major cities in 1996.
-He recommended to the Holy See to establish Syro-Malabar diocese for the faithful living in the United States and Canada.

-Varkey Vithayathil made a follow-up study in 1998 by visiting major cities in the United States and Canada.
-He also recommended to Rome the relevance of a Syro-Malabar eparchy in the United States.